-CERT C guidelines[37]: ARR30-C, ARR32-C, ARR33-C, ARR38-C, MEM35-C and STR31-C
+CERT C Secure Coding Standard [37]: ARR30-C, ARR32-C, ARR33-C, ARR38-C, MEM35-C and STR31-C

 Mechanism of failure

 The program statements that cause buffer boundary violations are often difficult to find.

 There are several kinds of failures listed below.
 In all cases, an exception can be raised if the accessed location is outside of some permitted range of the run-time environment.